Figblox Docs

 Status messages

-After each action, Figblox shows a short message such as:
+After you turn Raster on or off, Figblox may show a short message such as:

 When to use raster